rupeshtiwari/react-native-getting-started/README.md

   - get & set from async storage

 ### Chapter-24 Change the splash screen for iOS Apps built with React Native

+#### Requirement
+- BaseURl that works in ios and android and simulator